wilkeraziz/grasp/README.md

 # Citation

-`Grasp` has not yet been published yet, but there are two papers on the way.
+`Grasp` has not yet been published, but there are two papers on the way.
 One describes the toolkit and has been submitted to MTM-PBML 2015.
 Another describes the underlying methodology and is to be submitted to TACL by September 2015.